Epson EpiqVision Mini EF21 Projector Review

 Movies

 The Epson EpiqVision Mini EF21 is mediocre for movies.
-The projector's brightness is unimpressive, so it washes out quickly when a few lights are on.
-Inversely, its contrast is disappointing, so blacks are raised no matter how bright the scene is, which is most noticeable in dark rooms.
+The projector's brightness is unremarkable, so it washes out quickly when a few lights are on.
+Inversely, its contrast is poor, so blacks are raised no matter how bright the scene is, which is most noticeable in dark rooms.
 This means that the projector doesn't excel in any room context.
 It is, however, decently portable, especially with its fully featured smart OS and image adjustment features, and its colors are nicely saturated in SDR, if not very bright.
 Out of the box, accuracy is great and improves with a quick touch‑up, and screen uniformity is solid, so there aren't too many distracting hot spots.

 Pros